 The High Court already compelled the NGO regulatory authority in 2016 to register a lobby for the Lesbian, Gay, Bisexual, Transgender and Intersex people in the country.

-This shows that Kenya is not very far away from putting more weight on the gay issue.
+This shows that Kenya is not very far away from putting more weight on this issue.
 This extends to other queer groups.

 The first step towards doing this is doing away with Section 162-165 of the Penal Code.
 Second is treating all queer groups with the dignity and respect they deserve.